BalajiManam18/cultivo_optima/README.md

 ## Future Scope

 This project can be scaled for mobile use, integrated with real-time weather APIs, or deployed via platforms like AWS or Netlify.
 More features like fertilizer suggestions or soil health tracking can also be added.

-## Author

-Developed by Balaji Manam.
-For collaboration or inquiries, contact: bmtech@gmail.com